-The placement of the following data and procedures in the reserving risk repository is based on “best fit.”
-Analysts should use their professional judgment in categorizing risks when documenting results of the analysis.
-Analysts should also recognize that examiners or company management may classify a risk differently from what is outlined in this repository.
-Key insurance operations/activities or lines of business, for example, may have related risks addressed in different repositories.
-Therefore, analysts may need to review other repositories in conjunction with reserves.
-For example, reserves are also addressed in the Actuarial Opinion Risk Assessment Repository.

-Analysis Documentation: Results of the reserving risk analysis should be documented in Section III: Risk Assessment of the insurer.

-Quantitative and Qualitative Data and Procedures
+Annual Reserving Risk Assessment

 Understated Loss and LAE Reserves

-Procedure #1 asks analysts to incorporate any concerns noted in the review of the Actuarial Opinion into the review of the insurer’s reserves.
+Incorporate any concerns noted in the review of the Actuarial Opinion into the review of the insurer’s reserves.
 Issues noted in the review of the Actuarial Opinion may be relevant to aspects of reserve risk identified in other procedures.

+Significance of Potential Understatement of Loss and LAE Reserves

-Procedure #2 assists analysts in determining whether an understatement in loss and LAE reserves would be significant to the insurer.
+Determine whether an understatement in loss and LAE reserves would be significant to the insurer.
 The ratio of loss and LAE reserves to surplus is a leverage ratio that indicates the margin of error an insurer has in estimating its reserves.
 For an insurer with a reserve leverage ratio of 300%, a 33% understatement of its reserves would eliminate its entire surplus.
-In addition to the reserve leverage ratio, analysts should consider the nature of the insurer’s business.
+In addition to the reserve leverage ratio, consider the nature of the insurer’s business.
 An insurer that writes primarily short-tail property lines might not be a concern, even if its leverage ratio is greater than 300%.
 The risk of significant understatement of its reserves is less than that of an insurer that writes primarily long-tail liability lines, such as medical professional liability.

+Procedures/Data

+Ratio of loss and LAE reserves to surplus

+Ratio of net premiums written (long-tail) to total net premiums written

+Increase in ratio of net premiums written (long-tail) to total net premiums written from the prior year

+Review the shift in business mix from short-tail property lines to long-tail liability lines within the past five years.

+Reserve Development

-Procedure #3 assists analysts in determining whether unpaid losses and LAE appear to have been adequately reserved.
+Determine whether unpaid losses and LAE appear to have been adequately reserved.
 The ratios of one-year reserve development to prior year-end surplus and two-year reserve development to second prior year-end surplus measure the adequacy of the loss reserves.
 Positive results for these ratios represent additional or adverse loss reserve development on the reserves originally established (the amount by which the reserves originally established have proved to be understated based on subsequent activity).
 If the insurer’s ratio results consistently show adverse development, or the two-year reserve development to second prior year-end surplus result is consistently worse than the one-year reserve development to prior year-end surplus, the insurer has been understating its reserves.

 The ratio of estimated reserve deficiency to surplus compares the estimated reserves needed by the insurer (calculated by multiplying the current year’s net earned premiums by the average ratio of developed reserves to earned premiums for the last two years and subtracting the actual reserves established by the insurer) to the actual reserves established by the insurer and expresses the resulting difference as a percentage of the insurer’s surplus.
 A positive ratio reflects an estimated reserve deficiency.
 The results of this ratio can be affected by changes in product mix and significant changes in premium volume.